gmp26/sources/stations/G4a.md

 1. In how many ways can we describe a conic, and what are the relationships between these ways?

-1. How are conics related to planetary motion?
+1. Why are conics important and useful?